13 Topical Minoxidil (Rogaine) Side Effects to Look Out For

 Is Rogaine Safe to Use?

-With all these potential side effects, you may ask, is Rogaine safe?
+With all these potential side effects, you may ask, Is Rogaine safe?

 Despite Rogaine being considered safe for most users, you should seek advice from your healthcare provider before starting the medication if you're pregnant, breastfeeding, or dealing with pre-existing medical conditions.